okta/okta-auth-js/README.md

 Gets latest evaluated `authState` from the `authStateManager`.
 The `authState` (a unique new object) is re-evaluated when `authStateManager.updateAuthState()` is called.
 If `updateAuthState` has not been called, or it has not finished calculating an initial state, `getAuthState` will return `null`.

+#### `authStateManager.getPreviousAuthState()`

+Gets the previous evaluated `authState` from the `authStateManager`.
+This state can be used to tell when the new authState is evaluated.
+For example, the `authState` is evaluated duing app initialization if the `previousAuthState` is `null`, and the `authState` is evaluated during tokens auto renew process if the `previousAuthState` exists.

 #### `authStateManager.updateAuthState()`

 Produces a unique `authState` object and emits an `authStateChange` event.
 The [authState](#authstatemanager) object contains tokens from the `tokenManager` and a calculated `isAuthenticated` value.
 By default, `authState.isAuthenticated` will be true if both `idToken` and `accessToken` are present.
 This logic can be customized by defining a custom [transformAuthState](#transformauthstate) function.